 A Readers Advice on Adopting a Pitbull

-I purchased your book about 5 months ago, and I was hoping that might would “entitle” me to some advice.
+I purchased your book about 5 months ago, and I was hoping that might would “entitle” me to some advice about adopting a pitbull.
 First, let me say that I’m very satisfied with my purchase.
 Not only does it give advice on specific techniques, but, more importantly, it explains the foundation of all training–timing, motivation, consistency–allowing the dog owner to better understand the training process.
 Also, it does a very good job of explaining that dogs are pack animals–and will test the alpha’s leadership at various times (in my case, all the time)–and how that factors into training.
 Finally, I like your common sense approach, e.g., “stay” is a double command, if the dog’s not supposed to break a sit or down without the release command, why do we need to tell it to stay.

 My question is not about dog training, however, but about breeds of dogs.
 Specifically, APBTs [American Pit Bull Terriers] and AmStaffs [American Staffordshire Terriers].
 The AKC does not recognize the APBT as a breed, however, many dog fanciers recognize the two as separate breeds even though they share a common origin and look very similar.
 Or, if not separate breeds, two “strains” of the same breed, the AmStaff being bred for “show” and the APBT being bred for “performance” – meaning the gameness of the original dogs has largely been bred out of AmStaffs, but still remains in APBTs.
 I’d like to hear your take on this subject since you own and have owned APBTs or mixes thereof.